hybrisPawelWiacek/mcp-helper-v2/quick-start-guide.md

 Welcome!
 I'm Claude, and I'll help you configure MCP servers for your project through guided conversations.

+## First Time?
+Let's Set Your Preferences

+If this is your first time using MCP Helper, I'll ask you about your preferred interaction style:
+- **Verbosity**: How detailed should my responses be?
+(1=minimal to 5=comprehensive)
+- **Tone**: How should I communicate? (professional, friendly, casual, technical, mentoring)
+- **Depth**: How much context do you want? (quick, balanced, thorough)

+These preferences will be saved to your CLAUDE.md file and used for all future conversations.
+You can change them anytime by saying "change my interaction preferences" or "be more/less verbose".

 ## Smart Server Recommendations

 I use an **Agentic Usefulness Rating System** to recommend the best servers for your workflow: